gulyslae/gulyslae.github.io/_posts/2019-08-04-SLAE32-reverse_tcp.md

 title: SLAE32 Assignment 2 - reverse shell
 excerpt: asm code and comment for my revshell
 ---
     ; name       : tcprevshell
     ; author     : Sandro "guly" Zaccarini SLAE-1037
-    ; purpose    : the program will create a new connection to a given ip/port and present ;              a shell to it this code has been written for SLAE32 assignment 2 ; references : https://syscalls.kernelgrok.com/ , /usr/include/linux/net.h ,
+    ; purpose    : the program will create a new connection to given ip/port and present ;              a shell to it this code has been written for SLAE32 assignment 2 ; references : https://syscalls.kernelgrok.com/ , /usr/include/linux/net.h ,
     ;              man socketcall